Introducing the Quilt Museum

 Work areas: transfer to trust, organisational structure, governance

-In 2008 we worked on the transfer of the Herbert from Coventry Council.
+In 2008 we worked on the transfer of the Herbert from Coventry City Council to an independent trust.
 This followed an earlier piece of work to assess the options for the future management of the museum.

 We worked with the Council and their legal advisors on the transfer and we were involved in Trustee recruitment, recruitment of a new Chief Executive and Finance Officer for the Trust and setting up new financial systems.
 We also prepared a business plan for the transfer which took into account the change to Trust status, the opening of a significant extension to the existing museum and the costs of a more ambitious programme.